coderside/CoderSide/README.rst

 How does it work ?
 ==================

-This application is a mashup that takes data from several others web apps:
+This application is a mashup that takes data from several others web apps :

-- LinkedIn : Current job (headline)
+- LinkedIn : current job (headline).
-- GitHub : repositories (name, forks), number of followers
+- GitHub : repositories, number of followers & forks.
-- Twitter : Description, number of followers, timeline
+- Twitter : description, number of followers, timeline.
-- Klout : score, influencers, influencees and Twitter/Klout accounts of each influencers/influencees.
+- Klout : score, influencers, influencees and their Twitter/Klout account.

 CoderGuy assume that the searched coder guy must have a GitHub account.
 This is the entry point of the application.